tarantool/doc/doc/book/box/box_session.rst

 .. function:: peer(id)

-    This function works only if there is a peer, that is, if a connection has been made to a separate server.
+    This function works only if there is a peer, that is, if a connection has been made to a separate Tarantool instance.

     :return: The host address and port of the session peer, for example "127.0.0.1:55457".
-             If the session exists but there is no connection to a separate server, the return is null.
+             If the session exists but there is no connection to a separate instance, the return is null.
-             The command is executed on the server, so the "local name" is the server's host and port, and the "peer name" is the client's host and port.
+             The command is executed on the server instance, so the "local name" is the server instance's host and port, and the "peer name" is the client's host and port.
     :rtype:  string